Kaizo1610/Internship-Reviewer-App/README.md

    A standardized evaluation system is used for all interns to ensure consistency and fairness in assessments.

 4. **Tracking Progress:**
-   A progress dashboard helps interns and employers monitor completed tasks, achievements, and skill development in real time.
+   A progress dashboard helps interns and employers monitor completed tasks, achievements, and skill development in real-time.

 ---

 ### Example Scenario

 An intern submits a project through the platform.

 The supervisor:
 - Completes an evaluation form with comments and a score.
 - Sends feedback directly to the intern.